The Animations In The Movies Game.

-The Movies Game uses .ANM files for the animations.
+The Movies Game uses (.ANM) files for the animations.
 Each moving 3D object in the game uses an invisible armature to move it around.
 The arms and legs has its own "Bones" to move them around.
 And animation files move those bones.
-Also what can move an object is what we see in blender as an empty pivot.
-Like the doors on a set An animation file, rotates that pivot thus rotating the door.
+Also, in scenes, what can move an object is what we see in blender as an 'empty pivot'.
+Like the doors on a set, they are parented to them.
+An animation file rotates that pivot and in turn rotating the door.
 There are thousands of animation files in the game.
 Each scene is made up of a synchronized collection of animation files.
 DcModding was working on a script that would edit the animation files.
 It wasn't complete and many more things needed to be worked out.
 At least we could see them in Blender.
 I could never use them, unfortunately.
 As much as I wanted to.
 Blender has many different ways to animate an object.
 Endless.
-Uses the imported pivots to represent the bones was a different method to what I was used to.
+Using the imported pivots to represent the bones was a different method to what I was used to.

 Animation files are assembled in the .FLM files.
 There were two programs released by DcModding that could open .FLM files.
 One is FLM Reader Zero and the other is Animation Changer.